 In the meantime, Route 66 was built through Navajo Springs, which was later bypassed by Interstate 40.
 But by the late 1980s, the lands were once again occupied by Navajo Indians, many of whom were “refugees” from a Navajo–Hopi land dispute.
 Today, the community is almost exclusively Native American, and a permit is required from the Navajo Nation for off-road travel in the area.
 The Beale Wagon Road was a precursor of the transcontinental railroad, built through the area in 1882.
-At the insistence of the Santa Fe Railway company, the Navajo were forcibly moved away from the Navajo Springs area, and by the 1930s, all allotted lands within the area were extinguished and the lands forcibly vacated.
+At the insistence of the Santa Fe Railway Company, the Navajo were forcibly moved away from the Navajo Springs area.
+By the 1930s, all allotted lands within the area were extinguished, and the lands forcibly vacated.

 To continue the westward journey on Route 66, continue on I-40 from Navajo.
 Five miles to the west is an old alignment of Route 66 at Exit 320 (Pinta Rd.).
 Situated on the east of the Petrified Forest, the road dead ends, and travelers will have to return to Exit 320 to continue the journey.
 However, many Route 66 enthusiasts enjoy taking a trek along this road to see the ruins of the old Painted Desert Trading Post.

 Heading west, between the towns of Navajo and Holbrook, travelers will pass by the striped desert vistas of Arizona’s postcard-perfect Painted Desert before arriving at the Petrified Forest National Park, which displays 200-million-year-old fossils.